Choosing an Operating System:

 display.
 Since it does what it's supposed to, and hasn't given me any trouble, I'll continue using it.

 Last time, I used a proprietary motherboard out of an old PC, then customized a metal case to fit it.
-This time, I'll use mostly off-the-self hardware.
-I'll start with a Mini-ITX case and motherboard then go from there.
+This time, I used as much off-the-self hardware as possible.
+I started with a Mini-ITX case and motherboard then went from there.

 All rights reserved.